Raindance Film Festival 2020

-Hi Sophia thank you for talking to TNC, how are you held up during these very strange times?
+Hi Sophia thank you for talking to The New Current, how are you holding up during these very strange times?

 Has this time offered you any new creative inspiration?